-Matsumoto Castle (松本城 Matsumoto-jō) is Japan’s oldest castle.
-It also known as the “Crow Castle” (烏城 Karasu-jo) because of its black exterior.
+Matsumoto Castle (松本城 Matsumoto-jō) in Nagano Prefecture is Japan’s oldest castle.
+It is also known as the “Crow Castle” (烏城 Karasu-jo) because of its black exterior.
 Matsumoto Castle is the oldest existing castle in Japan and one of Japan’s premier historic castles.

 About Matsumoto Castle

 With 400 years of history, Matsumoto Castle is a National Treasure that every Japan visitor should see.
 Formerly called Fukashi Castle, it was a branch castle of the Ogasawara family during the long period of the warring states.
 It is located in the city of Matsumoto, in Nagano Prefecture and is within easy reach of Tokyo, Nagano and Hakuba by road or rail (see getting to Matsumoto below).
 Matsumoto Castle is a flatland castle (hirajiro) because it is not built on a hilltop or amid rivers, but on a plain.
 Its complete defences would have included an extensive system of inter-connecting walls, moats and gatehouses.